 4. Credentialed Teacher/Private Tutor

 California law allows a parent with a current California teaching credential to teach his or her own children under the private tutorial exemption.
 A parent can also hire a private tutor for the child.
 The tutor can only teach the grades and subjects their credential covers.
 This is often the education of choice for kids who have regular roles on a series or multiple feature film roles, because it would allow the child to continue with the same teacher regardless of whether they are shooting at that time or not.
 If you decide to go this route, consider negotiating the teacher fee into the work contract.
+A concierge service used by celebrities is Novel Education Group, who curates a combination of private school and tutors for each child.

 12 Tips For Schooling Your Actor in California